 - Listen to audiobooks: Exposure to new perspectives can support mental shifts.

-- Seek professional support: Speak with a therapist, counselor or mental health professional.
+- Seek professional support: Speak with a therapist, counselor, or mental health professional.

 - Join a support group: Communities such as recovering people-pleasers or survivors of abuse can provide understanding and accountability.